benda18/eclipse/README.md

 ### PURPOSE/GOALS:
 Many useful web tools and resources exist to help plan where and when to go to best see the eclipse.
 However, I kept looking for (and couldn't find) a simple tool that allowed you to enter a mailing address and would give you all the planning information you needed about the eclipse for that location - timeline of the eclipse for that location, whether totality could be seen, etc.  So I created the tool that I wanted.
 Based on all I've learned in the process, I've built additional tools to leverage the calculations to show what eclipses will happen in the future ~~and past~~.

-A secondary goal of this project was to improve my R programming skills, particularly in learning how to communicate better in interactive ways using [Shiny](https://shiny.posit.co/) and [Leaflet](https://leafletjs.com/) to create inspiring dashboards with interactive and useful maps.
+A secondary goal of this project was to improve my R programming skills, particularly in communicating better interactively using [Shiny](https://shiny.posit.co/) and [Leaflet](https://leafletjs.com/).

 ### HOW IT WORKS: